FuturisticSteve/CloudNonceDiscovery/README.md

 ```bash
 python3 CDN.py
 ```
-In the program, you will be requested to enter bucket name, difficulty, number of instances to run and timeout peroid.
+In the program, you will be requested to enter bucket name, difficulty, number of instances to run, timeout peroid and confidence.

+To use the timeout and confidence specification, please type '-1' when asked to enter number of EC2 instances.

 During the running, you could type in 'quit' to terminate all instances and quit the program.

 2. Run local nonce discovery program
 ```bash